The race to defuse Congo’s carbon bomb

 Bush meat, fermented cassava and smoked fish provided sustenance for the research team.
 Field notes were taken on waterproof paper with waterproof ink.

-Lewis, who spent months in Congo on the 2019 trip, hoped his team’s works would ultimately confirm that the peatland was indeed the world’s largest in the tropics.
+Lewis, who spent months in Congo on the 2019 trip, hoped his team’s work would ultimately confirm that the peatland was indeed the world’s largest in the tropics.

 Before their work, there was little to no scientific record of peat in the Congo Basin.
 From satellite imagery, tropical peat’s presence can be predicted by various types of plant cover — trees of the uapaca genus, varieties of trunkless palm — but it can only be verified by physical sampling.